• Articles

 Focuses on data and analytics Focuses on business processes

-Examples of tools and technologies: SQL, Excel, Python, R, Tableau BPMN, UML, JIRA, Excel, PowerPoint are few examples of tools and technologies
+Examples of tools and technologies: SQL, Excel, Python, R, Tableau BPMN, UML, JIRA, Excel, and PowerPoint are few examples of tools and technologies

 Works with large datasets, performs data cleaning, transformation, and statistical analysis Conducts research and interviews stakeholders to understand business requirements